Smoothness of compact horizons

-The main results of this thesis are \autoref{Compact horizons are smooth} concerning smoothness of compact Cauchy horizons in a spacetime satisfying the null energy condition are smooth, thereby significantly generalizing the theorem in \cite[Section~IV]{BeemKrolak98}, and providing an answer to the the question raised in \cite[Section~4]{BudzynskiKondrackiKrolak03} of whether compact horizons which satisfy energy conditions are smooth.
+The main result of this paper is \autoref{Compact horizons are smooth}, where we prove that compact Cauchy horizons in a spacetime satisfying the null energy condition are smooth, thereby significantly generalizing the theorem in \cite[Section~IV]{BeemKrolak98}, and providing an answer to the the question raised in \cite[Section~4]{BudzynskiKondrackiKrolak03} of whether compact horizons which satisfy energy conditions are smooth.
 We then apply this theorem to obtain a complete proof of Tipler's theorem.

-It has been known for some time (see for instance \cite[Section 1]{ChruscielGalloway98}) that the proof of Tipler's result in \cite{Tipler77} makes an implicit smoothness assumption, and hence is not sufficient to prove the theorem as it is stated.
-This has not been corrected in \cite{Borde94} where Borde proves the result with weaker hypotheses.
-Tipler's original proof uses arguments from a part of the proof of the Hawking Singularity Theorem \cite[p.295-298]{HawkingEllis}, and the same implicit assumption can be found there as well.
-A similar mistake was made in the original proof of the Hawking Area Theorem, and has since been corrected by Chru\'sciel, Delay, Galloway and Howard \cite{CDGH01}.
+It has been known for some time (see for instance \cite[Section~1]{ChruscielGalloway98}) that the proof of Tipler's result in \cite{Tipler77} makes an implicit smoothness assumption.
+The proof uses arguments from the proof of the Hawking Singularity Theorem~\cite[p.\,295-298]{HawkingEllis}, and the same implicit assumption can be found there as well.
+A similar oversight was made in the original proof of the Hawking Area Theorem, and has since been corrected by Chru\'sciel, Delay, Galloway and Howard \cite{CDGH01}.
 Significant work was necessary to fill in the gaps in the proof of the Hawking Area Theorem, and the proof in \cite{CDGH01} is technical.